 Students and staff are protected against sexual harassment by anyone in any school program or activity, including on the school campus, on the school bus, or off-campus during a school-sponsored activity.

 Washington State law requires school age children below 18 years of age to attend school.
 When a student has unexcused absences, the school will work with the student and parents/guardians to make sure the student comes to school.

 Bellevue School District has a no-tolerance policy when it comes to weapons on campus.
 We are asking parents and guardians to explain the rules to their students so that our schools will continue to be safe places for both students and adults.

-In accordance with Board Policy 4220, any citizen who has a complaint regarding District staff or programs is encouraged to initiate a complaint under Procedure 4220P.
-These procedures will be followed unless the complaint is specifically subject to review under another District policy or procedure.
-In cases of that sort (e.g., placement and program decisions for special education students), the complainant will be directed by District staff to the appropriate District policy or procedure.
+In accordance with Board Policy 4220, any person who has a complaint regarding District staff or programs may initiate a complaint under Procedure 4220P.
+This procedure will be followed unless the complaint is specifically subject to review under another applicable District policy or procedure.
+In cases of that sort (e.g., placement and program decisions for special education students, allegations of Harassment, Intimidation, and bullying, etc.), the complainant will be directed by District staff to the appropriate District policy or procedure.

 Standard Tort Claim